 - Speaker A has a sensitivity rating of 90 dB SPL 1W/1m

 - Speaker B has a senisitvity rating of 84 dB SPL 1W/1m

-The following picture should illustrate the above points by showing speaker A and B with various amplifier output power and listening distances:
+The following picture should illustrate the above points by showing speakers A and B with various amplifier output power and listening distances:

-It’s important to note that adding an additional speaker (or several more speakers) will not double the sound pressure level at listening position if outputting at the same levels.
-The overall increase may, in theory, be +3 dB but acoustics will typically not even allow this much of an increase.
+It's important to note that adding a speaker (or several more speakers) will not double the sound pressure level at the listening position if outputting at the same levels.
+The overall increase may, in theory, be +3 dB, but acoustics will typically not even allow this much of an increase.

 Note, too, that it's important not to overdo it in terms of listening levels.
 Prolonged exposure to high sound pressure levels can cause hearing damage.